Is your speech very hard to understand, or are you unable to talk because of a nerve or muscle problem?

 • Have experience using assistive communication devices, like eye-tracking systems.

-• Live within 4 hours of a clinical site.
+• Live within 4 hours of Ann Arbor, MI.

 • Have another implanted device, like a pacemaker, deep brain stimulator, or implantable pulse generator.